 The fact is, me and classic literature do not get along.

-I have all the respect in the world for the work itself and the author; the ideas and the inspiration classic novels have been to those that come after it.
-But fuck me if everything I’ve ever read isn’t a boring snoozefest.
+I have all the respect in the world for the work itself and the author; the ideas and the inspiration classic novels have been to those that come after them.
+But fuck me if every classic I’ve ever read isn’t a boring snoozefest.

 In Shirley Jackson’s classic, Dr. Montague is a professor of the occult who is seeking to prove that ghosts and hauntings are real.
 The object of his study is Hill House, a haunted and brooding mansion in a small town, which is surrounded by forest.
 And don’t tell the local townfolk you’re there to visit Hill House or you’ll get the cold shoulder.

 Sounds pretty typical, but in 1959 this was as close to an original concept as you could get, or at the very least, not done-to-death.

 Of course, Dr. Montague needs lab rats to help him prove his spooky hypothesis, so tagging along is Theodore, Eleanor and Luke, who happens to be the heir to the mansion.
 In 90s terms, that’s Catherine Zeta-Jones, Lili Taylor and Owen Wilson.